 Friction is a major enemy of asphalt shingles.
 While the two layers may be glued or nailed together they are still separate objects.
 You’ve basically installed your new roof over rough sandpaper.
 It’s not designed for that so you are putting your new materials at a disadvantage.

 New shingles are also less likely to lie smoothly on an old roof.
 Textures as subtle as wrinkled felt underlayment can telegraph through to the top layer making a lumpy eyesore.
 Imagine the greater impact of row after row of old shingles, especially if they were chipped or curling.

 The more defined your old shingles are the greater chance you’ll notice.
 It may not be immediate, but it is likely.
 It can take months to show up, but will occur more quickly in warm weather as the asphalt softens and forms to its environment.

 3-tab has a lower profile but will make sort of a wavy pattern across your roof where each row changes.
 You might be able to overlay 3-tab with premium dimensional shingles, but we don’t recommend the risk.
 You definitely shouldn’t go the other direction with smooth on top of textured.

-Under no circumstances would you want to change materials, for example putting asphalt shingles over wood shakes.
+Under no circumstances would you want to change materials, for example putting asphalt shingles over a different material, like wood shakes.
 Aside from being a lumpy mess, and probably against code, they react to changes in temperature and humidity differently, which is a recipe for disaster.